SoK: Differential Privacies: Neighborhood definition (N)

 In DP, the difference between $D_1$ and $D_2$ is sometimes interpreted as ``one record value is different'', or ``one record has been added or removed''.
-In~\cite{kifer2011no}, the authors formalize these two options as \emph{bounded DP}\footnote{Called \emph{Per-Person DP} in~\cite{feldman2018privacy}.} and \emph{unbounded DP}.
+In~\cite{kifer2011no}, the authors formalize these two options as \emph{bounded DP} and \emph{unbounded DP}.
 They also introduced \emph{attribute DP} and \emph{bit DP}, for smaller changes within the differing record.

-More restrictive definitions are also possible: in~\cite{mcmahan2017learning} the authors defined \emph{client/participant DP} which covers the case when the same person can contribute multiple times to a dataset. \emph{$(c,\eps)$-group privacy}~\cite{dwork2008differential} considers datasets that do not differ in one record, but possibly several, to protect multiple individuals.
-This can also be interpreted as taking correlations into account when using DP\@: \emph{DP under correlation}~\cite{chen2014correlated} uses an extra parameter to describe the maximum number of records that the change of one individual can influence.

-These two definitions are formally equivalent; but the implicit interpretation of DP behind them is different. $(c,\eps)$-group privacy is compatible with the associative view under the strong adversary assumption (the adversary knows all records except $c$) or the causal view ($c$ records are changed after the data is generated).
-Meanwhile, DP under correlation implicitly considers the associative view with the independence assumption; and tries to relax that assumption.
-This last approach was further developed via \emph{dependent DP}~\cite{liu2016dependence}, which uses ``dependence relationships'' to describe how much the variation in one record can influence the other records.
-Equivalents to this definition also appear in~\cite{wu2017game1,wu2017game2} as \emph{correlated DP}, and in~\cite{yang2015bayesian} as \emph{bayesian DP}. \footnote{Note that another notion with the same name was defined in~\cite{leung2012bayesian}, which we introduce in Section~\ref{sec:b}.}

-The strongest possible variant is considered in~\cite{kifer2011no} where the authors define \emph{free lunch privacy} in which the attacker must be unable to distinguish between any two datasets, even if they are completely different.
-This guarantee is a reformulation of Dalenius' privacy goal~\cite{dalenius1977towards}; as such, all mechanisms that satisfy free lunch privacy have a near-total lack of utility.